mattvenn/kicad/modbox-brain/fixes.md

 * Q1 p mos should be same fp and part as q4
 * cp2102 didn't work from farnell (could easily be soldering issue - done with iron/hot air rather than oven).
 Worked with baite board's cp2102
-* adc potential divider switch, when off, 0.2ma current still flows to adc. adc input R is 3.3M
+* adc potential divider switch, when off, 0.2ma current still flows to adc. adc input R is 3.3M on another module.
+Removing r15 stops the current leakage

 # Improvements